roddhjav/pass-import/README.md

 ## Configuration file

-Some configuration can be read from a configuration file called `.import` if it is present at the root of the password repository.
-The configuration read from this file will be overwritten by their coresponding command line option if present.
+Some configurations can be read from a configuration file called `.import` if it is present at the root of the password repository.
+The configuration read from this file will be overwritten by their corresponding command-line option if present.

 Example of the `.import` configuration file for the default password repository in `~/.password-store/.import`: